-Fixing a leaky faucet or any faucet inside or outside of a home is a money-saving opportunity.
+Fixing a leaky or any faucet inside or outside a home is a money-saving opportunity.

-Leaks happen and failure to fix the problem leads to YOUR money literally going down the drain.
+Leaks happen, and failure to fix the problem leads to YOUR money going down the drain.

-It pays to be involved in the workings of your own home and understand what happens when something goes wrong so you can be fixing items the frugal way.
+It pays to be involved in the workings of your home and understand what happens when something goes wrong so you can fix items the frugal way.

 Shower And Other Do-It-Yourself Leaky Faucet Fixes